ibm-cloud-docs/vpc/vpn-update-multiple-algorithms.md

 ### Important considerations
 {: #important-considerations}

-* New IKE and IPsec policies can be created only by using array-based algorithm properties.
+* New IKE and IPsec policies in the console, CLI, API, and Terraform can be created only by using array-based algorithm properties.
 * When you update an existing IKE or IPsec policy, it might temporarily disconnect the VPN tunnel while the connection is re-established.
 * If your disaster recovery procedures, automation, scripts, API integrations, or CLI workflows reference deprecated singular properties, update them accordingly.
 * Review your current IKE and IPsec policies to identify the algorithms in use.